Niger entry requirements for Myanmar passport holders

 May be checked

 Myanmar passport holders need a visa to enter Niger.
-You must arrange this before you travel — there is no visa on arrival or e-visa option as of 2026.
-Plan ahead and apply at the nearest Niger embassy.
+You must arrange this in advance through a Nigerien embassy or consulate — there is no visa-on-arrival or eVisa option for Myanmar citizens.
+Plan ahead, as the process involves paperwork and processing time.

 Entry requirements